Frequently Asked Questions

 offered the reassessment attempt (if you do not

-attend any of your examinations, then you are likely to be
+set then you are likely to be

 required to withdraw from the University).
 It is up to the Board of Examiners